-The key task of this phase is to process and synthetize all available data and information in a systematic way, with the view of assessing the (net) effects of the RDP interventions and consider them at both beneficiary and RDP territory levels.
-This means to analyse the collected quantitative and qualitative evidence in order to assess the effects, taking into consideration the baseline (CCI) and the trends over the programming period.
+The key task of this phase is to process and synthetize all available data and information in a systematic way, with the view of assessing the (net) effects of the RDP interventions while considering them at both the beneficiary and RDP territory levels.
+This means, analysing the collected quantitative and qualitative evidence in order to assess the effects, taking into consideration the baseline (CCI) and the trends over the programming period.